IBM/terratorch/docs/contributing.md

 * Add your modifications and open a PR to `improve/docs`.
 It is recommended to add the label `documentation` to your PR.
 * The PR will be reviewed and approved if it is considered relevant by the maintainers.

+## Contributing by reporting issues

+The users also can contribute by reporting issues they observed during their experiments.
+When reporting an issue, provide the more details as possible about the problem, as the configuration of your system, the terminal output and even the files required to reproduce it.
+To illustrate it, take a look on an example of [a good issue](https://github.com/IBM/terratorch/issues/506).